Zanempilo Community Health Care Centre: Facilities

-These services were available 24 hours a daty, 7 days a week and throughout the year.
+These services were available 24 hours a day, 7 days a week and throughout the year.

 The facility expanded and was fully equipped with beds, flushing toilets, electricity and clean water, amenities that many of the residents of Zinyoka were unaccustomed to.
 Zanempilo not only functioned as a health facility, but also as a political meeting point, training ground for activists, community centre to discuss problems and place of events and celebrations.

 The facility had many visitors ranging from neighbouring villagers, political activists, businessmen, philanthropists, international visitors and the security police.

 Projects

 Nontombeko Moletsane initiated a bulk grocery buying scheme.
 Child mortality decreased after the nutrition of the community improved.
 She also started a leather factory which provided many of the women with income.

 Resistance

 The headman and chief in Zinyoka, Sidoko Sijama, under the chief of Tshatshu, was against the operations of the clinic.
 Many of the members of the Ciskei government were afraid that this clinic would cause conflict with the authorities.
 A rival clinic was built but it did not succeed.
 Other attempts to end the operations of the clinic included withholding the operating licence and not allowing the clinic access to free immunisations for children.